Birmingham and Midland Tramways

 Birmingham municipal licence badge — brass — of the type that was probably issued to B&MTL steam-tram conductors from 1889 onwards, following the full grant of arms to the new city.

-Birmingham municipal licence badge — brass.
-This oval pattern of licence badge may well have been used at some point, though there is currently no photographic evidence to support this.
+Birmingham municipal licence badges, pre-1889 (top) and 1889 onwards (bottom) — brass.
+This oval pattern of licence badge may well have been used at some point, though photographic evidence for this is completely lacking.
 Author's Collection.

 Birmingham and Midland Tramways Steam Tram No 18